arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/product.md

 ---

 The **GIGA Display Shield** is a touch screen solution for quickly and easily deploy UI to your Giga R1 projects.
 Featuring a 3.97” 480x800 RGB touch screen.
-Arducam 20 pin camera connector / GC2145.
+Arducam 20 pin camera connector.
 Digital microphone (MP34DT06JTR).
 6 Axis IMU (Bosch BMI270).